dmentre/re-demexp/condorcet/condorcet-architecture-design.md

 It provides following functions:
 * Creation of an empty Condorcet matrix;
-* Update of a Condorcet matrix to take into account that candidate A winned over candidate B;
+* Update of a Condorcet matrix to take into account that candidate A won over candidate B;
 * Sum of two Condorcet matrices into one of them;
 * Over a given Condorcet matrix, is candidate A winning over candidate B?